 It is a brilliant book that covers a range of important contemporary music artists, including: Elisabeth Schimana, Christina Fischer-Lessiak, Margarethe Maierhofer-Lischka, Irene Lehmann, Susanne Kogler, Suvani Suri, Flora Könemann, Veza Fernández, Paola Bianchi, Liza Lim, Electric Indigo, Juliet Fraser, Chikako Morishita, Germán Toro Pérez, Molly McDolan, and Chaya Czernowin.

 11 November 2023 – Such an incredible morning today with our first ever Composer Series event.
 Paul Smith did a fantastic job sharing his insights into making contemporary opera, and performing on the toy piano both solo and with clarinet player Ian Sykes.
 A great way to start the series.
 We had a range of audiences, some who had no musical background before to someone who had worked with Opera Australia from 20 years.
-Be sure to keep an eye out early next year when we have our next event.
+Be sure to keep an eye out next year when we have our next event.

 Composer/sound artist Daniel Portelli’s proposal was accepted for inclusion in the Journal of Embodied Research online publication, for their special issue on Ecologies of Embodiment, 2022.
 The work will be in the form of a video-essay and is titled ‘What the River Doesn’t Say About Itself.